forwards/website_source/content/blog/2020-05-03-southern-africa-project-2020.md

 co-organizers from [WiMLDS Gaborone](https://twitter.com/WiMLDS_Gaborone) and [PyData Botswana](https://twitter.com/PydataBW) helped facilitate an Introduction to R tutorial, with Heather teaching remotely over Zoom.
-The tutorial gave a basic orientation of R/Rstudio, before focusing on visualization with base R and ggplot2
+The tutorial gave a basic orientation of R/RStudio, before focusing on visualization with base R and ggplot2
 ([slides here](https://www.heatherturner.net/teaching/intro-to-r/),
 we skipped data wrangling).

-The organizers took some great photos, including our banner image and the one of women attendees below.
+The participants took some great photos, including our banner image and the one of women attendees below.

 ![](/images/blog/southern-africa-project-2020/optimized/women_botswana.jpg)
-*<br/>Women that attended the Introduction To R workshop, Botswana.
-Ofentse Phuti-Rice, recipient of the Forwards scholarship to Johannesburg, is second from left.*
+*<br/>Women that attended the Introduction To R workshop, Botswana.*

 After the workshop, the Botswana R User group was officially launched.
-Heather gave her talk on the R Community anf Free Resources, while Edson Kambeu gave an overview of the vision for the R User Group.
+Heather gave her talk on the R Community and Free Resources, while Edson Kambeu gave an overview of the vision for the R User Group.
 Attendees took turns to introduce themselves: there were a number of students and people working as statisticians or data scientists; most people currently used SPSS or